AutomatingSciencePipeline/Monorepo/docs/docs/infrastructure/vms.md

 4 CPU cores, 8 GB RAM, 100GB storage

 We might need a little extra storage due to kubernetes caching old images.
 We will have to make sure we clean this up periodically.

+## Physical Server

+We would like to use the physical server as a worker node.